 In some instances a clogged filter can even damage your system or cause it to stop working.
 Frequently replacing it will keep the inside of your air conditioner cleaner and airflow more consistent.

-If someone in your home has allergies, asthma or other respiratory problems, check with our Experts about how a HEPA filter or whole-home air purifier can help.
+If someone in your home has allergies, asthma or other respiratory problems, check with our Experts about how a HEPA filter can help.